MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-access-blob-storage-using-key-vault-with-python.md

 * * *

 >[!IMPORTANT]
 >A common approach for storing sensitive information is to remove the data from the application code, and into a 'config.json' file.
-However, this >practice still stores the sensitive information in plain text.
+However, this practice still stores the sensitive information in plain text.
 We recommend instead using [Azure Key Vault](https://azure.microsoft.com/services/key-vault/).
-Azure Key Vault is a secure centralized cloud solution for storing and managing sensitive information, such as passwords, >certificates, and keys.
+Azure Key Vault is a secure centralized cloud solution for storing and managing sensitive information, such as passwords, certificates, and keys.

 ## 3. Configure access between Azure Storage Account and Azure Key Vault

-Before Azure Key Vault can access and manage your storage account keys, you must authorize access to your storage account.
+Now, you need to authorize access for Azure Key Vault to your Azure Storage Account to manage your storage account access key.

 Run the following code from your favorite IDE to configure access between the storage account and keyvault.